everything8215/ff6/README.md

 - `ff6-en`: Final Fantasy III 1.0 (U)
 - `ff6-en1`: Final Fantasy III 1.1 (U)

 The ROM will be created in the `rom` directory.
-If you have ripped data from both the Japanese and English versions, you can also run `make all` to make all four ROMs.

-After building the vanilla ROMs, you are free to modify the code and data as you like, then run make again to rebuild the ROM.
+After building the vanilla ROMs, you are free to modify the code and data as you like, then run `make` again to rebuild the ROM.
 Some switchable config options can be found in the file `include/const.inc`.
-This includes several bugfixes and options to skip the intro and disable random battles.
+This includes a "debug" mode that allows you to skip the intro.

 ## Distributing ROM Hacks